myprofit/myprofit.github.io/README.md

 1. Income profit
 2. Quantity of coin you get
 3. You can hide/show what you don't use
+4. You can use this Crypto profit calculator as a tool for learning how to make profit by trading

 <b>Web page is for free use</b><br>
 Visit at: [https://myprofit.github.io/](https://myprofit.github.io/)